How do I recover a lost share certificate?

 How can I find out if the share certificates are still valid?

 In most cases, share certificates will remain valid until the shareholdings are sold or transferred.
-However, if the company merges or sells, the certificates may become invalid.
+However, if the company merges or gets sold, the certificates may become invalid.
 If the company is known, the relevant share registrar can be contacted to check if the Deceased’s share certificates are still valid.
 Alternatively, a professional provider can verify the shares in the process of dealing with them.

 Here at Title Research, we can verify share certificates as part of our probate research services.
 For example, we dealt with an estate where we were instructed to transfer 5,000 shares in Keurig Dr Pepper.
 However, upon investigation, the team noticed that the Deceased had passed away before this company existed.
 This meant that it was not possible for the shares to be held in this name.
 Find out what happened next: